JeronimoDU/Default-PLUS-PLUS/README.md

 ## Offline:

-Unpack the content of the .rar file into DU Dual Universe\Game\data\lua\autoconf\custom folder Keep DEFAULT++V3 folder and its files as they are in the custom folder
+Unpack the content of the .rar file into DU Dual Universe\Game\data\lua\autoconf\custom folder Keep WIDGETS-- folder and its files as they are in the custom folder

 ## Online: